-Jerry L. White is a center-based special education school for Visually Impaired, Hearing Impaired, Moderately Cognitively Impaired, Severely Multiply Impaired and Severely Cognitively Impaired students ages 14-19.
+Jerry L. White is a center-based special education school for Autism Spectrum Disorder, Visually Impaired, Hearing Impaired, Moderately Cognitively Impaired, Severely Multiply Impaired and Severely Cognitively Impaired students ages 14-19.

 Our purpose is to create a continuum of services for students with disabilities; to acquire an age-appropriate learning environment; and to provide a full-service program for students who are between the ages of 14-19.
 We prepare students to transition into the appropriate post-secondary educational program and to live as independently as possible.

 - Read Jerry L. White’s School of the Week Feature: Jan.
 27-Jan.31, 2014